lucasgonze/sQratch/README.md

 - The gist editor in Github gives up PII to Microsoft and takes too long to load
 - CLI editors like Emacs and vi require you to open a console window
 - A full word processor like Word or GDocs takes forever to start up
-- Composing an email draft distracts you with emails.
+- Composing an email draft distracts you with your inbox.
 Ditto a Slack, Discord, whatever editor.
 Too much distraction.

 The app I'm building in this project: